 One time she didn’t allow me to go to music class.
 I don’t remember the reason but whatever I did it was probably miscommunication.
 Something that would have been solved by just talking to me.

-I feel sometimes I was singled out because I’m not one of them.
+I feel that sometimes I was singled out because I’m not one of them.
 Just my conspiracy theory.

 The school was having some event where we could wear our casual clothes.
 My mom got the date wrong and everyone thought it was my birthday.
 They allowed you to wear your casual clothes if it was your birthday.
 The principal punished ME like I picked out my clothes.
 All she had to do was call my mom and my mom would have explained the miscommunication.
 The principal punished me by making me wear my uniform the next day.
 I hated that school with every fiber of my being

 Punished for a misunderstanding.
 Punished over an HONEST MISTAKE.

 This school was not a good place for me and my different brain.
 Yeah, good call punishing a CHILD for a mistake their folks made!
 The punishment was I had to wear my uniform on the event day.
 This school was not right for me because those Catholics punished me for the smallest offense.